 The main complaint with low-fat burgers made with lean ground beef is that they tend to be dry and crumbly, but that needn't be the case.
-All ground beef, no matter what its fat content, must be cooked to a safe 160 degrees, but low-fat burgers take a little less time than regular burgers to reach that temperature, so be sure use a thermometer to check for doneness a minute or two ahead of time.
+All ground beef, no matter what its fat content, must be cooked to a safe 160 F, but low-fat burgers take a little less time than regular burgers to reach that temperature, so be sure use a thermometer to check for doneness a minute or two ahead of time.

-How Else Can We Ensure Moist, Flavorful Low-Fat Burgers?
+How to Make Moist, Flavorful Low-Fat Burgers

-- Do consider adding moistening ingredients to the mix such as tomato sauce, bbq sauce, sautéed mushrooms and onions, shredded carrots or zucchini, and mashed beans.
+- Do consider adding moistening ingredients to the mix such as tomato sauce, BBQ sauce, sautéed mushrooms and onions, shredded carrots or zucchini, and mashed beans.
 More unusually, some people like to mix in blueberries or cherries, which would certainly boost our intake of antioxidants.
-Adding sauces, fruits or vegetables to the patties is also a good way of using less meat in the first place, thus saving even more saturated-fat calories.
+Adding sauces, fruits, or vegetables to the patties is also a good way of using less meat in the first place, thus saving even more saturated-fat calories.

-- Do add some hot sauce, cumin or some Cajun seasoning to the mix for a great boost of flavor.
+- Do add some hot sauce, cumin, or some Cajun seasoning to the mix for a great boost of flavor.
 Mince some garlic and either jalapeno or serrano chile peppers for some added heat.

-- Don't over-mix the ingredients.
+- Don't overmix the ingredients.